 Americans can automatically stay in New Zealand for 90 days as a tourist, BUT: you cannot exceed 270 days in the country within an 18 month window.
 Wait, what?
 Yes, that’s correct: to directly quote the Immigration NZ website, “You can visit New Zealand as a genuine tourist for up to 9 months in an 18-month period.
 The 18-month period is calculated backwards from the last day you intend to be in New Zealand.
 If the last day you’ll be here is 1 December, then your 18-month period will begin on 1 June of the year before.”
 I know; it’s confusing.
 And it likely won’t apply to the majority of people reading this, but I still wanted to mention it.

-Shortly before your flight lands in New Zealand, you will be asked to complete a Passenger Arrival Card, so make sure you have a pen on you.
+Shortly before your flight lands in New Zealand, you may be asked to complete a Passenger Arrival Card, so make sure you have a pen on you.
 It’s a little two-sided card that asks you to fill out some basic info–your name, passport number, the dates of your trip—as well as more in depth information.
 Be prepared to specify other countries you’ve lived in and/or visited in the past five years, as well as any “wilderness areas” you’ve been to in the last 30 days.
 They will want to know if you are bringing in soil, wildlife, golfing or beekeeping equipment…the questions may start to sound weird, but New Zealand is *extremely strict* about what you can and absolutely cannot bring into the country.
 One piece of foreign matter can quickly become a major biosecurity hazard for this little island nation; they’re strict for a good reason.
 Answer the questions honestly, and if you’re in doubt about whether or not you should declare something, declare it (even something as benign as a lavender satchel may be problematic).
 I once brought unopened Rx nutrition bars with me, one of the ingredients of which was “eggs,” and I declared on the form that I was “carrying eggs” (in retrospect: really, Hilary?
 Pretty sure they meant actual eggs).
 The woman at Customs laughed me through but thanked me for being so thorough.
 Err on the side of total honesty.
 There are hefty fines if you’re caught lying.

 Take a look at the form here so you know what to expect, and check here to see a list of what you can and can’t bring into the country.